broadinstitute/warp/pipelines/skylab/snM3C/snM3C.changelog.md

-# 1.0.2
+# 2.0.0
-2024-2-12 (Date of Last Commit)
+2024-2-13 (Date of Last Commit)

-* Merged several tasks in the snM3C.wdl to reduce the cost of running this pipeline.
+* Merged several tasks in snM3C.wdl to reduce the cost of running this pipeline.
+* Removed several final outputs from snM3C.wdl

 # 1.0.1
 2024-01-31 (Date of Last Commit)